-Marker 1 shows the location where the bar indicator (arrow) for tread wear is integrated into the tire tread.
+Bar marking (1) for tread wear is integrated into the tire tread.

 Tread wear indicators (TWIs) are required by law.
 Six indicators are positioned over the tire tread.
 They are visible once the tread depth is approximately $\frac{1}{16}$ in (1.6 mm).
 If this is the case, the tire is so worn that it must be replaced.